theodelrieu/playground/docs/index.md

 This should cover most people's needs.
 More advanced use-cases are discussed in later sections.

+## Scope

+The goal of this library is to be a collection of codecs.

+Here is the current list of supported codecs:

+* base64
+* base64url
+* base32
+* base32hex
+* base16

 ## Requirements

-Mgs is header-only, it only requires a C++14 compiler.
+Mgs is header-only, and only requires a C++14 compiler.

+## Credits

+This library is heavily inspired from [cppcodec](https://github.com/tplgy/cppcodec).